brianputhuff/ANSI-Color-Freak/README.md

 ## TO-DO:
 * Either remove sample display window, or scale sample to fit.
+* For images with 80 pixel width or less, generate an ANSI escape code version that can be viewed in terminal.
 * Provide a makefile.

-Please note that this program requires [SDL](http://libsdl.org) framework.
+Please note that this program requires [SDL](http://libsdl.org) framework to compile.